Cheapest electricity tariff for big families in the UK (June 2026 guide)

 It varies, but many larger households land around 4,000–7,000 kWh/year depending on cooking, laundry, home working and whether you run electric showers or an EV.
 The best approach is to use your own last 12 months’ kWh.

 Sometimes, but not guaranteed.
 The Ofgem price cap applies to default tariffs (like SVTs) and varies by region.
-Fixed tariffs can be below or above SVT pricing depending on wholesale market conditions and supplier pricing.
+Fixed tariffs can be below or above the capped rates depending on wholesale market conditions and supplier pricing — with the July 2026 cap up 13%, several fixed deals now sit below it for high-usage homes.

 Your options can be more limited and pricing can differ.
 Some competitive tariffs are only offered to direct debit customers.
 It’s still worth comparing — and if you’re eligible to change payment method, that may open up additional tariffs.